Tarot of The Crone | Ellen Lorenzi-Prince | Arnell’s Art

 It’s a 78-card deck with a traditional structure but some card names have been changed.
 The Emperor, for example, remains in name but is represented by an obelisk that rises from the backs of human bodies.
 The Hierophant becomes Tradition and is represented by Matroyshka dolls.

-Although some Majors are renamed, it does not affect how you work with them and they are easy to understand.
+Although some Tarot of the Crone Majors are renamed, it does not affect how you work with them and they are easy to understand.
 Justice sits at VIII and Strength at XI.

 In the Minors, suits are Wands, Cups, Swords and Disks.
 Each card bears its title, but the keyword (shown in the book) is not included on the cards.
 The Ten of Wands keyword is, for example, Transformation.
-Keywords on cards can be quite limiting, I find.
+Some people are not fans of keywords on cards – they can restrict your insights if your sitter focuses exclusively on the word on the card, for example.

 The small accompanying book contains a colour image for every card.
 Each card is allocated an explanatory affirmation and around a page of deeper insight and explanation.